Step 4: Run (Part 1)#

 /api/expenses/create

-Save an Expense object as a new RDF resource.
+Saves an Expense object as a new RDF resource.
+Returns the saved Expense object.

 /api/expenses/get

-Reads an RDF resource and returns the content as an Expense object.
+Reads an RDF resource as an Expense object.

 /api/expenses/update